 All of the above can come in supplement form, and many, such as burdock or ginseng, can be made into a tea.

-Another way to consume healthy roots and tubers is to simply add them to the whole food dishes that you may already be making.
+Another way to consume healthy roots and tubers is to simply add them to the whole-food dishes you may already be making.
 Radishes are great chopped up in salads.
 Both turnip and radish tops can be added to a smoothie or juiced on their own.
-Turnip bulbs, sweet potatoes, and even burdock root can be added in chunks to soups, stews, and casseroles or as compliments to oven-baked organic meat dishes.
+Turnip bulbs, sweet potatoes, and even burdock root can be added in chunks to soups, stews, and casseroles or as complements to oven-baked organic meat dishes.
 Simply surround the meat with the cut veggies in the pot or pan your meat is baking in or roast them on their own for a hearty vegetarian meal.

 Don’t Forget the Roots and Tubers